ggrigorev/U96/README.md

 # U96

-This repo is about Xilinx Lab on UltraScale+ MPSoC XZU3EG evaluation board.
+This repo is about Xilinx Vivado and Lab on UltraScale+ MPSoC XZU3EG evaluation board.